5 Gen Y Questions That Parth Samthaan & Niti Taylor’s Kaisi Yeh Yaariyan 3 Answers On Point!

 Can Your Parents’ Divorce Affect The Child’s Perception Of Relationships?

 Divorce introduces a massive change into the life of a child, no matter what the age is.
 Witnessing your parents break their marriage commitment leaves a deep impact in the mind of the impressionable youth.
-With Manik's character, you see him running away from commitment to Nandini despite his feeling of love for her because he doesn't want history repeating itself with their relationship.
+With Manik's character, you see him running away from his commitment to Nandini despite his feeling of love for her because he doesn't want the history repeating itself with their relationship.

 Well, what remains to be seen is whether MaNan find their forever 'hamesha' - will there be a fourth season to tell that tale?